 WORLD PLACE NAMES *

-hidden sentences in them, written in what today would be called the Basque
+place names have hidden sentences in them, written in what today would be

-Universal Language because it applies to many related languages on
+Language" because it applies to many related languages on

 every continent and because its existence can be traced back at least 7,000

 ignored the inter-locking.